Copyright notices, signs, forms

 Photographing, recording or filming people and events

-- Audio/video/photograph release and IP licence (formerly the audio visual consent deed)
+- Audio/video/photograph release and IP licence form.

 - Audio/video/photograph release form.